 - the student will receive paperwork from the hearing officer with sanctions that must be completed before Internet access is reinstated, which may include:

 - having the computer scanned and cleaned by a IT staff member

 The student will also receive a disciplinary status with the university, which might include:

 - residential/university jeopardy, or

 Repeat offenders are subject to permanent loss of Internet privileges and a higher level of university disciplinary status.

 Filesharing applications (such as BitTorrent, Kazaa, and LimeWire) make your files available for sharing even when you are not actively using those applications.
 You may be liable for filesharing violations simply by having one of these applications on a computer that is part of the university network.

 These applications may also be difficult to disable-- "deleting" or "uninstalling" them may not be sufficient.

-If you need help disabling or uninstalling a filesharing application, please contact ResTech, the residential technology support center:
+If you need help disabling or uninstalling a filesharing application, please contact the IT Service Center: